-1. Cut the ends off of your sweet potato and zucchini, and spiralize using the smallest noodle-shape attachment.
+1. Cut the ends off of your sweet potato and zucchini and spiralize using the smallest noodle-shaped attachment.
 Trim the “noodles” so they are not too long.

 2. In a medium-size nonstick sauté pan (we use our 10-inch GreenPan), add 2 tablespoons of olive oil.
 Once hot, add scallions and spiralized sweet potatoes and cook for 3 to 5 minutes, until sweet potatoes are soft but not mushy.

 3. Remove to a bowl with the spiralized zucchini, kale, thyme, salt, and pepper; toss all the ingredients together.

 4. Heat 1 tablespoon of olive oil in the same sauté pan over medium-low.
 Add ¼ of the spiralized veggie mixture and form into a nest-type shape with a shallow hole in the middle, leaving room for the egg.
 Repeat this once more so 2 nests are in the pan at the same time.

 5. Crack an egg into the middle of each nest, cover the pan with a lid, and cook for 4 to 8 minutes, until the egg is cooked to your preference.
 Repeat once more with the remaining spiralized mixture and eggs, to make a total of 4 nests.